mosip/documentation/docs/id-authentication-services.md

 ## Authentication Services

-The services mentioned below are used by Authentication/e-KYC Partners.
+The services mentioned below are used by Authentication or e-KYC Partners.

-* Authentication service- used to authenticate an individual's UIN/VID using one ore more authentication types.
+* Authentication Service: used to authenticate an individual's UIN/VID using one or more authentication types.
-* KYC Authentication service- used to request e-KYC for an individul's UIN/VID using one ore more authentication types.
+* KYC Authentication Service: used to request e-KYC for an individual's UIN/VID using one or more authentication types.

 ![](\_images/authentication-flow.png)